instaclustr/cassandra-operator/README.md

 ## Limitations

 - This operator is currently a work in progress and breaking changes are landing in master all the time until we reach our initial release.
 Here be dragons!
-- The operator does not currently manage backups, a command line backup utility is included, tested and built, but not yet managed by the operator.
-- Do not use this in production.
+- Do not use this in production... yet